How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 • Example: 25 Leads / 0.02 = 1,250 Clicks

-So, we need 1,250 clicks.
+So we need 1,250 clicks.
 How many views will that take?
-A typical click-through rate (CTR) for a well-targeted YouTube ad is approximately 0.5%.
+A typical click-through rate (CTR) for a well-targeted skippable in-stream ad runs near 0.65%.

 • Calculation: (Clicks Needed / CTR) = Total Views Needed

 There you have it.
-To generate 25 qualified leads, your campaign needs to aim for approximately 250,000 engaged views.
+To generate 25 qualified leads, your campaign needs to aim for roughly 192,000 engaged views.

 Step 3: Calculate Your Total Ad Budget

 The final step is to convert those required views into a real dollar amount.
 This is where the average Cost Per View (CPV) comes in.
-As we've discussed, CPV can range from $0.03 to $0.30, but a reasonable starting point for a targeted B2B campaign is around $0.15 per view.
+As we've discussed, CPV runs from $0.03 to $0.12 for skippable in-stream, and a reasonable planning figure for a targeted B2B campaign is around $0.10 per view.

 The Simple Budget Formula: